florimondmanca/ng-courses/README.md

 ## Install

-For the Angular project, install dependencies with:
+For the Angular app, install dependencies with:

 ```bash
 npm install